ximenaGdur/Lince-Web-App/design/readme.md

 for player in rooms[roomCode].getPlayers()
     sendMessage({
-        "Type": "handleTimesUp",
+        "type": "handleTimesUp",
-        "From": "server",
+        "from": "server",
-        "To": player,
+        "to": player,
-        "When": "When the server lets players know times up", "Ranking": ranking
+        "when": "When the server lets players know times up", "Ranking": ranking
     }))
 ~~~